 - Communities - a close look at how decon and reuse support workforce development and jobs, community development, and local economies.
 As well as how some communities are facing the challenge of including decon and reuse.

 Tracks will be targeted to folks that work within these areas with a heavy emphasis on interactive learning, discussion, and a goal to bring tools back home to your businesses and communities.

 TOURS: Construction Junction, Millvale Food + Energy Hub, if possible a live deconstruction site

-The easiest way to save your spot on the tours is to sign up when you register for the conference, for those that have already registered we will have instructions on how to register for the tours soon.
-Your fee will cover your bus ride for the tours, once completed buses will drop folks off at the evening networking location and will then provide transportation back to the Wyndham University Center hotel in the evening.
+The easiest way to save your spot on the tours is to sign up when you register for the conference, for those that have already registered for the conference and did NOT sign up for tours register for the tour here.
+Your fee will cover your bus ride for the tours, once completed buses will drop folks off at Eastside Brewing and will then provide transportation back to the Wyndham University Center hotel in the evening.
 Our afternoon tours at this time will take us to two locations, Construction Junction our conference host, where you can visit various organizations such as the Pittsburgh Center for Creative Reuse, Project RE, Free Ride-a bicycle reuse non-profit, Computer Reach-a computer recycling operation and Studio Blue-a refurbished furniture painting project for youth in detention.
 Our second location is the Millvale Food + Energy Hub which houses sustainability non-profits New Sun Rising, The Food Trust, and Fractracker Alliance.

 • 7 am - Registration opens